The Ultimate Georgia Armenia Azerbaijan Itinerary

 You can either book a flight with Skyscanner from Baku to Tbilisi in Georgia with Azerbaijan Airlines ( around 140 USD) or choose the overnight train!

-There are three types of tickets for the train.
-I would recommend the 1st class which is a private compartment with 2 beds for 2 people.
-The cost is around 35 USD.
+There are three types of train tickets.
+I recommend the first class, which is a private compartment with two beds for two people.
+It costs around 35 USD.

-If that is not available, then book the 2nd class sleeper which consists of a private compartment with 4 beds for 4 people.
+If that is not available, book the second-class sleeper, which consists of a private compartment with four beds for four people.
 We shared this with a teacher from Dagestan.
 Train travel is a fantastic way to see the countryside and to meet locals.

 Train 38 leaves Baku every day at 20:40, arriving in Tbilisi at 08:55.
 You can easily buy a ticket from Baku to Tbilisi at https://ticket.ady.az – select English top right and book from Baku-Pass to Tbilisi-Pass.